 Vermonters have long worked to maintain a vital working landscape and thriving downtowns and villages.
-These compact centers also enable us to meet other important state goals, including helping save energy by providing transportation choices, offering vibrant spaces for small businesses, and providing an appealing setting and variety of housing choices for people of all stages of their lives.
+These compact centers also enable us to meet other important state goals, including helping save energy by providing transportation choices, offering vibrant spaces for small businesses, protecting and enhancing habitat for birds, fish and wildlife, and providing an appealing setting and variety of housing choices for people at all stages of their lives.
 A variety of regulatory programs and financial incentives help us maintain our healthy environment alongside vibrant communities.
-These programs should be protected, and in some cases, strengthened.
+These programs should be robustly invested in, as important drivers of rural economic development.

-- Authorize full statutory funding for the Vermont Housing and Conservation Board.
+- Appropriate full statutory funding for the Vermont Housing and Conservation Board.

-- Maintain strong funding for Downtown and Village Tax Credits and the Working Lands Enterprise Fund.
+- Maintain strong funding for Downtown and Village Tax Credits.

 - Invest $3 million annually for the next five years in the Working Lands Enterprise Fund to support the transition of farm and forest enterprises and ensure a dynamic future for the working landscape that defines Vermont.